osscar-org/osscar-website/_sources/tutorial/widgets.md

 ## Use OSSCAR widgets

 In the OSSCAR project, we have developed a few custom widgets related to computational chemistry and physics.
-For example, we developed a interactive periodic table.
+For example, we developed an interactive periodic table.

 ![widget periodic table](images/widget_periodictable.gif)

-For more information, please check the "Tools" section.
+For more information, please check out the "Tools" section.